The participants in this group exhibition are:

 To finish where and how I started 30 years earlier, as a full-time painter.
 Occasionally, by the way, I do allow myself a foray into poetry.

-Jeroen van de Burg
+Jeroen van de Brug

 After high school, Jeroen was introduced to jewelry design at the Rietveld Academy during the foundation year.
 Because he also wanted to carry out these designs himself, he then did the jewelry training in Schoonhoven.